 If broker-dealers thought they had enough problems filing correct CAT reports in June and July, they had better brace themselves for what’s next in line — interfirm linkages and TRF linkages.
 Interfirm linkages refer to data on trades routed from one firm to another while TRF trades are trades reported to one or more of three FINRA-regulated trade reporting facilities.
 They represent transactions in Nasdaq or NYSE-listed securities that were not executed on an exchange.
 “Both broker-dealers reporting interfirm linkages must separately report the same linkage data that enables FINRA to establish the trail between the routed order event and the routed order accepted event reported by the receiving party,” says Goune.
 “If the data doesn’t match both firms will be on the hook– meaning the data will be considered erroneous and included in the allowable submission error rate of five percent for each firm.”
 Likewise, the data on events reported to the TRFs must match information reported to CAT.
 “If a broker-dealer’s TRF report is rejected or the broker-dealer failed to report to the TRF its CAT trade event report will fail to match the TRF report,” cautions Gargone.
 “If the tape-trade ID captured on the CAT trade event doesn’t match what was reported to the TRF there will also be a break.”

 So far, FINRA has let mistakes with interfirm linkages and TRF linkages slide without insisting on corrections, but that won’t be for long.
 As of October 26, FINRA will expect reports on interfirm linkages to be accurate for equities and as of January 4, 2021, the interfirm linkages must be accurate for options trades.
-The same dates apply for TRF linkages.
-Of the two types of linkages, interfirm linkages are expected to cause the most grief.
+The same dates apply for TRF linkages; however, interfirm linkages are expected to cause more grief.
 “To the extent the occurrence of mistakes in interfirm linkages is out of any one firm’s control and a large firm with reporting issues could create a domino effect of a large number of errors at counterparties,” warns Gargone.”
 This level of unpredictability makes it hard for broker-dealers to staff their regulatory reporting groups appropriately.”

 Broker-dealers bemoaning all the corrective work they have to do now with CAT reporting will hopefully feel better soon.
 Getting a head start on fixing current CAT reporting problems will give them more time to prepare for the ultimate challenge– reporting correctly on customer linkages or the underlying customer account to which an order belongs.
 “It will all come down to how quickly a broker-dealer updates customer information which can be as broad as whether a customer remains a registered investment adviser or has merged with another firm to as narrow as a customer’s address,” says Goune.
 “That’s not hard for a broker-dealer to do for a few hundred customers, but some Wall Street wirehouses can easily have more than five million customer accounts.”
 One answer: more frequent communications with customers instead of the typical two-year cycle.